alecjacobson/geometry-processing-introduction/README.md

 Libigl has implemented many of the tasks you'll find in this course.
-As a result, for some assignments, including this one, you'll see a **Groundrules** section that lists which functions you can and should use from libigl and/or lists functions you may not use (and should avoid copying your answers from).
+As a result, for some assignments, including this one, you'll see a **Groundrules** section that lists which functions you can and should use from libigl and/or functions you may not use (and should avoid copying your answers from).

 #### Blacklist libigl functions